MaceTheWindu66/RoLint/README.md

 ## Installation of RoLint

-(NOT CURRENTLY ACCURATE.
-WILL BE IN FUTURE) RoLint is registtered on PyPi, and you can install it with
+RoLint is registtered on PyPi, and you can install it with

  > **pip install rolint**

 This will install the RoLint linter.
-Additionally, you can install by cloning this github onto your computer.
+Additionally, you can install by cloning the github for the project at https://github.com/MaceTheWindu66/RoLint

 ## How to Use RoLint